bablokb/cp-datalogger/power.md

 ![](current-aht20-ltr599-pdm-sd-display.png)

-Average current for "on-time" (18secs) is 57.26mA, used energy is 18/3600*57.26mA = 0.2863mAh.
+Average current for "on-time" (18secs) is 57.26mA, used charge capacity is 18/3600*57.26mA = 0.2863mAh.

 Same data without the e-ink display:

 ![](current-aht20-ltr599-pdm-sd.png)

-Average current for "on-time" (6 secs) is 68,08mA, used energy is 6/3600*68,08mA = 0.1135mAh.
+Average current for "on-time" (6 secs) is 68,08mA, used charge capacity is 6/3600*68,08mA = 0.1135mAh.